Mrs. Ann Matthers Taylor

 Ann began performing at the age of eight with the Glimmerglass Opera Theatre in Cooperstown, N.Y., and worked with them for about 15 years as a performer and as a member of their technical staff.
 While Ann holds a bachelor’s degree in drama and a master’s in directing, she credits her many years of hands-on work at the Opera, which included exposure to many fine stage directors, for much of her directorial and theatrical knowledge.

 Initially a performer, some of her favorite professional roles include Grace Farrell in Annie, Maia in a short film called The Farmer’s Wife, and Betty in Sure Thing by David Ives.

 Recent professional directing credits include Sure Thing and The Philadelphia by David Ives, Amahl and the Night Visitors and most recently, The Dining Room by A.R.
 Gurney.

-Ann lives with her husband, Tolly, and their daughters, Cara ’18 (now a freshman at George Mason University) and Margaret, in a house by Mein Hall.
+Ann lives with her husband, Tolly, and their daughters, Cara ’18 (now a student at George Mason University) and Margaret, in a house by Mein Hall.